Geographic Information Systems (GIS)

 Under the Superfund program, and with a grant from the Atlantic Richfield Company (ARCO), the Butte-Silver Bow Geographic Information System (GIS) Department was initiated in 1990-91.
 The GIS Department is charged with providing timely and accurate GIS information to all Butte-Silver Bow local government departments, as well as various state, federal, and private entities.

 Data or information used to plot maps are derived from a variety of sources.
-Various scale plan metrics (or topology) for features such as roads, streams, railroads, building roof prints, contours, transmission lines, etc., are produced from aerial photography, which has been photogrammetrically processed by various commercial vendors or by state or federal government mapping agencies.
+Various scale plan metrics (or topology) for features such as roads, streams, railroads, building roof prints, contours, etc., are produced from aerial photography, which has been photogrammetrically processed by various commercial vendors or by state or federal government mapping agencies.

 Land Records Data